A-D-DBS-application/web-application-2025-group-36/README.md

 - Writing academic and business-oriented reviews
 - AI-powered paper analysis using Google Gemini
 - Complaint tracking and moderation
-- Role-based access (writers and reviewers)
+- Role-based access (Researcher, User, Company, System/Admin & Founder)

 The database is **fully normalized** and designed to be **scalable for future extensions**.